junxit/us-congress-code/title-50/chapter-5/sec-98h-1.md

 ### Advisory Committee Regarding Operation and Modernization of Stockpile

 Pub.
 L. 102–484, div.
 C, title XXXIII, § 3306, Oct.
 23, 1992, 106 Stat.
 2652, provided that: “(a) Appointment.—Not later than March 15, 1993, the President shall appoint an advisory committee under section 10(a) of the Strategic and Critical Materials Stock Piling Act (50 U.S.C.
 98h–1(a)) to make recommendations to the President concerning the operation and modernization of the National Defense Stockpile. “(b) Membership.—The committee shall consist of members who have expertise regarding strategic and critical materials, including—“(1) employees of Federal agencies (including the Department of Defense, the Department of State, the Department of Commerce, the Department of Energy, the Department of the Treasury, the Department of the Interior, and the Federal Emergency Management Agency); “(2) representatives of mining, processing, and fabricating industries and consumers that would be affected by the acquisition of materials for the stockpile or the disposal of materials from the stockpile; and “(3) other interested persons or representatives of interested organizations.”

+### Executive Documents

+### Delegation of Functions

+Functions of President under this section delegated to Secretary of Defense by section 1 of Ex.
+Ord.
+No. 12636, Feb.
+25, 1988, 53 F.R.
+6114, set out under section 98 of this title.